excid3/rails/guides/source/getting_started.md

 end
 ```

 Rails looks for a `change` method and executes it when running the migration.
-This migration is telling rails to create a new database table named `products`.
+This migration is telling Rails to create a new database table named `products`.
 The block then defines which columns and types should be defined in this database table.

-`t.string :name` tells Rails to create a column in the products table called `name` and set the type as `string`.
+`t.string :name` tells Rails to create a column in the `products` table called `name` and set the type as `string`.

 `t.timestamps` is a shortcut for defining two columns on your models: `created_at:datetime` and `updated_at:datetime`.
 You'll see these columns on most Active Record models in Rails and they are automatically set by Active Record when creating or updating records.